mushcatshiro/mushcatshiro/README.md

 ### Hi there 👋

-My interest is in distributed systems, optimization and NLP.
+My interest is in distributed systems, optimization and AI research.
 I am  currently working on

-- MIT6.824 course
-- Optimization courses/studying materials
+- image/video generation on single GPU (RX4090 24GB)

 I am open to any collaboration opportunities and you can contact my by reaching to my email yingjieho@hotmail.com.
 <!--